DFEC-R2D2/r2d2/docs/ideas/readme.md

 ![](pics/dome_lights.jpg)

 Would like to do the lights for R2.
 There are all kinds of kits or do-it-yourself.
-Leaning towards simple LED matricies with I2C comm.
+Leaning towards simple LED matrices with I2C comm.
 Would be a great human-machine-interface thing if you could make the lights mean something.
 Otherwise, random blinking is fine.

 ### Slip Ring